0neGal/viper/FAQ.md

 #### Windows

-There's the installer, and the portable exe, we recommend using the installer as it can auto update, there's a Download button on the README which downloads the newest version of the installer.
+There's the installer, and the portable `.exe`, we recommend using the installer as it can auto update, there's a Download button on the README which downloads the newest version of the installer.

 #### Linux